Rashid Karim: Critiques of his novels

 The second novel of Karim, Prasanno Pashan received similar appraisal from the readers of Bangladesh.
 The story of this novel is also set in the city of Kolkata.
-The protagonist of this novel is Tishna who is the narrator of the novel herself.
+The protagonist of this novel is Tishna, who is the narrator of the novel herself.
 The whole novel is related in the first person narrative as her personal accounts.
-Like his first novel, this second one of Karim lacks the perfection to be a true picture of the then society.
-A very thin thread of the Kolkata's Muslim society may be observed in the novel.
-Rather the incidents of Tishna's early life are the main focus of the novel.
+Like his first novel, this second one of Karim's lacks the perfection to be a true picture of the then society.
+A very thin thread of Kolkata's Muslim society may be observed in the novel.
+Rather, the incidents of Tishna's early life are the main focus of the novel.
 The novelist has tried to portray the like-sketch of Tishna and the influence of the episode of her Chhotofufu (younger aunt) and Chotochacha (younger uncle) on her life.
-The other characters like Alim and Karim also play importance roles in the plot of the novel.
-On the eve of her youth Tishna not only sympathised Kamil, rather she loved him: the proof of it is present in the end of the novel.
-We now understand that Tishna loved Kamil but the social prejudices prevented her to reach her love.
-Though Tishna is presented as the main character, her exposition comes through narration, rather than action – she rarely participates in them; rather she only watches.
+The other characters, like Alim and Karim, also play important roles in the plot of the novel.
+On the eve of her youth, Tishna not only sympathised with Kamil, but she also loved him: the proof of it is present in the end of the novel.
+We now understand that Tishna loved Kamil, but the social prejudices prevented her from reaching her love.
+Though Tishna is presented as the main character, her exposition comes through narration rather than action – she rarely participates in them; rather, she only watches.
 As a result, she fails to create any permanent impression on the reader's mind.
 On the other hand, Chhotofufu, Tishna's distant aunt Mayna, spans less in the novel but touches more deeply.
 The character of Kamil is also no better creation.